-When resizing objects in Procreate, avoid quality loss by making sure the Interpolation setting is set to Bilinear or Bicubic.
-When resizing a canvas in Procreate, avoid quality loss by working with larger canvases than you think you need, and making sure your canvas is at least 300 DPI.
+When resizing objects in Procreate, limit quality loss by choosing the Bilinear or Bicubic Interpolation settings.
+When resizing a canvas in Procreate, limit quality loss by working with canvases that are the right size and DPI.
+If printing, do test prints or talk with your printer.

 It can be really frustrating to experience Procreate quality loss when resizing your images or canvases.
 I completely understand.
 Let’s talk about the tips and tricks you can use so that you never have to experience that quality loss ever again.

 First, let’s dive into quality loss when resizing individual objects within your Procreate piece.

 Limiting Quality Loss When Resizing Objects in Procreate